ldn0x7dc/react-native-media-kit/README.md

 Video(and audio) component for react-native apps, supporting both iOS and Android, with API similar to HTML video.

-A default elegant and unified(both on iOS and android) set of controls is provided to play/pause, seek and to display current playback and buffer progress.
+A default set of controls is provided to play/pause, seek and to display current playback and buffer progress.

 Runs on react-native 0.28+.
 Supported media types:

-* iOS: Should be same as those supported by [MPMoviePlayerController](https://developer.apple.com/library/ios/documentation/MediaPlayer/Reference/MPMoviePlayerController_Class/)
+* iOS: Should be same as those supported by [AVPlayer](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVPlayer_Class/)

 * Android: Shold be same as those supported by [ExoPlayer](https://github.com/google/ExoPlayer)